 - we have to do better Eye 16

 The drugs are given by injection into the vitreous cavity of the eyeball as below.
 The drugs last 4-8 weeks.
 There are different protocols, but the most recent is 'treat and extend'.
 BJO 14 diagram on this site Retina 14 Eye 15 Real World 2018

 - For a type 3 case (a 'RAP' type), or polypoidal 5 injections with 4 week gap.

-- if at this time there is no fluid/leakage, the interval before the next injection can be extended by two weeks to make it 6 weeks.
+- If at the last of the injections there is no fluid/leakage, the interval before the next injection can be extended by two weeks to make it 6 weeks.

-- After 6 weeks thee is another injection and OCT: once again, if at this time there is no fluid/leakage, the interval before the next injection can be extended by two weeks to make it 8 weeks, then to 10 weeks, with a maximum interval of 12 weeks in the first year ,longer in the second year.
+- After 6 weeks there is another injection and OCT: once again, if at this time there is no fluid/leakage, the interval before the next injection can be extended by two weeks to make it 8 weeks, then to 10 weeks, with a maximum interval of 12 weeks.

-- If at the time on injection there is fluid/leakage remaining, the interval to the next injection is reduced by two weeks (to make the minimum interval 4 weeks.
+- If at the time of an injection there is fluid/leakage present, the interval to the next injection is reduced by two weeks (to make the minimum interval 4 weeks).

-- But some CNV respond exceptionally well, such as those in myopes, or peripapillary CNV...here three injections with a one month gap may be enough, though after the three injections, monthly OCTs are needed to confirm the condition stays dry.
+- But some CNV respond exceptionally well, such as those in myopes, here three injections with a one month gap may be enough, though after the three injections, monthly OCTs are needed to confirm the condition stays dry.